Dark Fantasy, sometimes a bit predictable with a so so ending, but overall enjoyable and worth a re-visit.

 The original Riftwars sage is well known.
 The original works of Feist were inspired by / based upon his Dungeons and Dragons gaming days, which took a bit of inspiration from the Tekumel books.
 Nevertheless, this isn't yet another generic D&D based series of novels.

 I read of few of these in Dutch, but I actually prefer the English books.
-The covers and titles of the dutch versions were... nah.
+The covers and especially titles of the dutch versions were... nah.
 Just nah.
+And I simply can't think of (m)any cases where the translations were better than the originals.

 For the moment, I’m Feist-tired.
 I tried number 14, Krondor - The Betrayal but it would not hold my attention.
 Perhaps later.